Regularity and Stability Properties of Selective SSMs with Discontinuous Gating: Preliminaries: Selective SSMs and Passivity Framework

 A significant portion of our analysis focuses on \emph{quadratic storage functions} of the form $V_Q(t,h) = \tfrac{1}{2} h^H Q(t) h$, where $Q: \timeInt \to \posSD[N]$ is a time-varying matrix.
 The regularity of $Q(t)$ is critical in our setting, as the gating mechanism can induce discontinuities in the system dynamics.

 To handle this robustly, we consider $Q(t)$ to belong to the class of Locally Absolutely Upper Semicontinuous matrix functions, denoted $Q \in \AUC_\loc(\timeInt, \posSD[N])$, following the framework of \citep{MorandinHinsen2024}.
 For our purposes, $\AUC_{\loc}$ allows controlled discontinuities and ensures $\dot Q(t)$ exists a.e.
 Under the additional hypothesis that $Q$ induces a universal quadratic storage for a passive LTV subsystem implies further structural constraints, including rank monotonicity (Theorem~\ref{thm:Q_regularity_rank}).
-This property is the foundation for the "irreversible forgetting" we analyze later.
+This property is the foundation for the ``irreversible forgetting'' we analyze later.
 Formally, a function $Q \in \AUC_\loc$ is characterized by being of locally bounded variation ($\BV_{\loc}$), having a derivative $\dot{Q}(t)$ that exists almost everywhere, and satisfying certain integral and jump conditions.
 The key property that enforces rank monotonicity is that the singular part of its decomposition must be weakly monotonically decreasing in the Loewner order (e.g., at any jump, $\lim_{\tau \to t^-} Q(\tau) \succeq Q(t)$).
 This mathematical structure is precisely what makes the framework suitable for analyzing switched systems while retaining essential properties about their energy evolution.